Code-Institute-Submissions/ci-interactive-project2/README.md

 ### UI and Features
 + The layout is chosen to have a main image at the top along with 4 cards to show top expenditure categories.
-+ A left sidebar is included in the layout for easier navigation and the users will be given an option to minimize the sidebar to enhance their view of the website.
++ A left sidebar is included in the layout for easier navigation and the users are given an option to minimize the sidebar to enhance their view of the website.
+This is possible with the sidebar toggle button on the top navbar.
 + The charts and tables are presented on bootstrap cards layout with cards heading.
 + On mobile, the main image is hidden to enhance the user experience with using the website on small screen devices.
 + Users are able to hover over the bar chart of household income vs household expenditure, and see the bars change colour to bright yellow. + On hover, they are able to see a tooltip information stating the value of the bars and what they represent (income or expenditure).